-All children will grow up in healthy homes free of environmental hazards, accomplished through policy impact, advocacy, outreach, direct services, and continuous collaboration.
+All children will grow up in healthy homes free of environmental hazards, accomplished through policy and advocacy, outreach and education, direct services, and continuous collaboration.

 Values and Operating Principles

 Collaboration - We will continuously seek to expand our impact by working with others.

 Respect - We will provide culturally sensitive services to all in a way that respects dignity.

 Integrity - We will be above reproach in all our personal and professional relationships.